fredemmott/sidewalk/README.md

 * There's much less of it.
 This has its' good sides, but it also means less features.
 * There is no standard layout for URLs - it's entirely up to you.
-* Each controller deals with one URL.
-This is by comparison to one controller class dealing with /foo/ and /foo/123
+* Each controller deals with one kind of page.
+This is by comparison to the same controller class being responsible for both /foo/ and /foo/123
 * Parameters in the url are standard named regular expression captures - no custom syntax.
 * By default, there's no explicit view support - include